excitoon-favorites/apk-manager/README.md

 # Apk-Manager
 ## Decompile, recompile, sign, and install apk files.

+## NOTICE: this project has been abandoned.
+Other than this notice, the repository will be left as is.

 ### This Project is incomplete.
 More features are coming and more bugs will be fixed.

 ### Downloads